microsoft/PackageUploader/README.md

 - Open _powershell_ via the start menu.
 - Navigate to the root of your wrapper directory and run the following command:
   -  .\GameStoreBroker.Application.exe UploadPcPackage -c .\UploadPcPackageTest.json -s *secretkey*

+- Extra parameters to pass:
+  - -c, --ConfigFile Required.
+The location of json config file
+  - -s, --ClientSecret Required.
+The client secret of the AAD app.
+  - -v, --Verbose (Default: false) Log verbose messages such as http calls.
+  - --help Display this help screen.
+  - --version Display version information.

 ## Q & A